tingerrr/hydra/src/lib.typ

 ///   display.
 If this is `auto`, the default implementaion will be used.
 /// - skip-starting (bool): Whether `hydra` should show the current candidate even if it's on top of
 ///   the current page.
+/// - use-last (bool): If hydra should show the name of the first or last candidate on the page.
+//    Defaults to false.
 /// - dir (direction, auto): The reading direction of the document.
 If this is `auto`, the text
 ///   direction is used.
 Be cautious about leaving this option on `auto` if you switch text
 ///   direction mid-page and use hydra outside of footers or headers.